Renters Right Act

 Different rules depending on the type of accommodation

-The changes will apply to most properties in the private rented sector, except where you share accommodation with your landlord.
+The changes apply to most properties in the private rented sector, except where you share accommodation with your landlord.
 If renting a house or flat from a private landlord your rights will depend on which of these applies to you:

 • Living in a smaller flat with 1-2 people (not an HMO).
 All the main HMO changes apply apart from the new mandatory possession ground Ground 4A which does not.
 Details on the main changes are here.

-They will not apply to:
+They do not apply to:

 • Accommodation which is rented directly from the University, i.e. University Locks.
 This is because students living in halls usually have licence agreements.